zhongfu/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 A job that has been [marked](#mark-mark-or-unmark-a-job-as-done) as completed cannot be assigned.
 If a job is completed, it makes little sense to assign more employees to it.
-In the event more employees need to be assigned to a job, un-mark the job first before assigning them.
+In the event more employees need to be assigned to a job, unmark the job first before assigning them.

 </div>